badlogic/heissepreise/README.md

 For development, run `docker/control.sh startdev`.
 You can connect to both the NodeJS server and the client for debugging in Visual Studio code via the `client-server` launch configuration (found in `.vscode/launch.json`).

 For production, run `docker/control.sh start`.

+## Self-contained executable
+If you just want to run an instance of this app without Docker, run `package.sh` in a Bash shell, with NodeJS installed.
+It will generate a folder `dist/` with executable for Windows, Linux, and MacOS.
+Run the executable for your OS.
+On first start, it will fetch the initial data.
+Once loaded, you can open http://localhost:3000 to use the app.
+Subsequent starts will fetch the data in the background, so the web app is available instantaniously.